brandur/sorg/content/drafts/two-phase-render.md

 end
 ```

 Strict loading is an important feature and _major_ innovation in this area, but not a panacea.
-Test coverage needs to be very substantial to make sure problems are caught before hitting production.
+Test coverage needs to be substantial to make sure problems are caught before hitting production.

 ---